PDF | XML

 Subseries 1, Personal Correspondence includes letters from many distinguished correspondents in these various fields, most notably Jane Addams, Daniel French, Herbert Adams, Carter Harrison, Maude Elliott, Minnie Maddern Fiske, Eugene Field, E.C.
 Stedman, Louis Sullivan, Rebecca West, William Allen White, Kate Douglas Wiggin, Charles Zueblin, and William Vaughn Moody.
 The file of Robert Louis Stevenson's correspondence to Monroe also includes her manuscript about Stevenson and other related material.

-Some interesting letters to Harriet Monroe from her sister Lucy Calhoun and her brother-in-law William J. Calhoun are included here, written when the latter was serving as United States Minister to China at Peking, at the time of the launching in 1912 of the Chinese Republic.
+Some interesting letters to Harriet Monroe from her sister Lucy Calhoun and her brother-in-law William J. Calhoun are included here, written in 1912 when the latter was serving as United States Minister to China at Peking, at the time of the launching of the Chinese Republic.

 Subseries 2 contains Harriet Monroe's personal letters to family and friends written by her between 1873 and 1936, as well as other outgoing correspondence.
 Notable among them are the following-